 4. Apple signals intent to enter the space (patents, acquisitions).

-Apple, a leader in consumer electronics, is signaling a move into VR and AR by filing key patents and making multiple acquisitions in the space.
+Apple, a leader in consumer electronics, is signaling a move into Virtual and Augmented Reality by filing key patents and making multiple acquisitions in the space.

 Most recently, Apple bought a small company called Faceshift, which works to capture and scan the human face to recognize your facial features.

 It's likely we'll see more movement from Apple, especially as it relates to the future of "screens".

 5. Oculus, HTC announced pre-orders for VR technology consumer products.

 HTC recently announced pre-orders starting at the end of February for their VR device called the Vive.
 Oculus announced their pre-orders on January 6.